clarkgrubb/data-tools/README.md

 <a name="yaml"/>
 ## yaml

-To verify that a YAML file is valid
+To verify YAML is valid:

     check-yaml foo.yml